jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) The income is allocated to the income year in which the lessor receives the amount.
 Relationship with sections EI 5 and EI 6
 (4) Subsection (3) is overridden by sections EI 5 (Amount paid to lessor for non-compliance with covenant for repair) and EI 6 (Amount paid for non-compliance: when lessor ceases to own land).

+### CC 2B Compensation for land or buildings affected by emergency events
+An amount derived by a person under section FP 5(2) (Replacement property for land or buildings affected by emergency events) is income of the person.

+### CC 2C Compensation for improvements to land affected by emergency events
+An amount derived by a person under section FP 12(2) or (4) (Replacement property for improvements to land affected by emergency events) is income of the person.

 ### CC 3 Financial arrangements
 Income: party to financial arrangement